megabytesofrem/scarlet-launcher/README.md

-# Shrine Loader
+# Scarlet
-Graphical Linux wrapper around the Touhou Community Reliant Automatic Patcher.
+Graphical QT Linux wrapper around the Touhou Community Reliant Automatic Patcher.
-It automatically sets up a wine prefix and downloads thcrap and displays your games in a pretty list.

 ## Usage
 1. Run `scripts/install.sh`
-2. Launch `Shrine Loader` from the application menu
+2. Launch `Scarlet` from the application menu
 3. Allow it to perform first run setup, this will take a time
 4. When the thcrap window appears, you will need to browse to your games from the T: drive.